As an experienced genealogist and a studier of kinship relations,

 The Braunstein line is of Levite descent, and my Y-DNA test has confirmed this.
 I and my uncle are both Y-haplogroup R1a1a and have both contributed our DNA to the Levite DNA project.
 None of our Y-DNA matches have the Braunstein surname or are close enough to identify our common ancestor.

-I have been able to acquire 9 Romanian birth records and 2 Romanian death records for my Braunstein family from researcher Gheorghe Mireuta that has greatly helped with my research.
+In 1996, I was able to acquire 9 Romanian birth records and 2 Romanian death records for my Braunstein family from researcher Gheorghe Mireuta that kickstarted all my Braunstein research and were the first records of my ancestors that I ever obtained from Eastern Europe.

-My research has identified about 600 kin-folk of Rivenu and Marcu.
+My research has identified about 800 kin-folk of Rivenu and Marcu, and about 1450 kin-folk of David Leib

 On this side of my family, I know at least the first names of 7 of my 8 great-great-great grandparents.